eahowell/myFlix-client/README.md

 ## 📖 Overview

+ The client side of the myFlix app using React that's using the server-side [movie_api](https://github.com/eahowell/movie_api) (REST API and Database).
-This is the client side of myFlix. myFlix is a full-stack (MERN: MongoDB, Express, React, Node.js) single-page web application that serves as a movie database.
+ myFlix is a full-stack (MERN: MongoDB, Express, React, Node.js) single-page web application that serves as a movie database.
 Users can browse a curated list of movies with detailed information including descriptions, directors, and genre details.
 Registered users can create a profile, manage their account, and add movies to their favorites and watch lists.

 ## 📎 Table of Contents